Coefficiently/Evolve-Automation/README.md

-This fork contains multiple forks and changes pulled from:
+## This fork contains multiple forks and changes pulled from:

 https://github.com/Vollch/Evolve-Automation

 https://github.com/kewne7768/evolve_automation

 https://github.com/SkyeAmphi/Evolve-Automation-Skye

+## This fork also contains script configurations for different farming setups that are found within the Script Configurations folder

 ## General Tips